Simultaneous Speech Extraction for Multiple Target Speakers under the Meeting Scenarios: Acknowledgements

 \section{Acknowledgements}

-This research is funded in part by the National Natural Science Foundation of China (62171207), Science and Technology Program of Guangzhou City (202007030011).
+This research is funded in part by the National Natural Science Foundation of China (62171207) and Science and Technology Program of Guangzhou City (202007030011) and OPPO.
 Many thanks for the computational resource provided by the Advanced Computing East China Sub-Center.